CityofPittsburgh/365-api/TOKEN.md

 This authorization code expires in 5 minutes.
 So, save it for further steps, and start moving faster...

 ## Step 4: Generate the refresh token
-To generate the refresh token, construct the following POST call, with all supplied values properly encoded and passed as query parameters:
+To generate the refresh token, construct the following POST call, with all supplied values properly encoded and passed as body parameters:

-POST https://accounts.accesscontrol.windows.net/{ Tenant realm from step 2 }/tokens/OAuth/2?
+POST https://accounts.accesscontrol.windows.net/{ Tenant realm from step 2 }/tokens/OAuth/2

 >grant_type=authorization_code
->&client_id={ Client Id from step 1 }@{ Tenant realm  from step 2 }
+>&client_id={ Encoded client Id from step 1 }@{ Encoded tenant realm from step 2 }
->&client_secret={ Client secret from step 1 }
+>&client_secret={ Encoded client secret from step 1 }
 >&code={ Authorization code from step 3 }
->&redirect_uri={ Redirect URI from step 1 }
+>&redirect_uri={ Encoded redirect URI from step 1 }
 >&resource=00000003-0000-0ff1-ce00-000000000000/cityofpittsburgh.sharepoint.com@{ Tenant realm from step 2 }

 Fire off the POST request, and inspect the response body for the refresh token: